whelanh/arkdep/.github/README.md

 # Automated AtomicArch Builds

 This repository provides automated daily builds of AtomicArch configurations using GitHub Actions.
+AtomicArch is a customized Arkane Linux image and is only useful if you already have installed Arkane.
+You should refer to https://arkanelinux.org/ for full details on Arkane Linux.

+This customization was designed to emulate Bluefin-dx.
+In addition to the image, there is an init script to install AtomicArch.
+There is a second init script after you've installed this customized image to add useful Flatpaks, chezmoi, Brew etc.

+The arkdep-build.d/atomicarch/extensions/post_install.sh does also add two AUR packages - rstudio-desktop-bin and r-rjava.

 ## Workflow